 TGax Editor: Change the paragraphs below of this subclause as follows (#CID 11038, 11839, 13785):

-A TWT scheduling AP(#6919) may transmit a broadcast TWT advertisement by including a broadcast TWT element in a Beacon frame that is scheduled at a TBTT (see 11.1.3.2 (Beacon generation in non-DMG infrastructure networks)).
+A TWT scheduling AP(#6919) may transmit a broadcast TWT announcement by including a broadcast TWT element in a Beacon frame that is scheduled at a TBTT (see 11.1.3.2 (Beacon generation in non-DMG infrastructure networks)).
 The TWT scheduling AP(#6919) shall include one or more TWT parameter sets in the TWT element, and each TWT parameter set may indicate a periodic occurrence of TWTs.
-The TWT scheduling AP(#6919) shall set the NDP Paging Indicator subfield to 0, the Broadcast subfield to 1, the Implicit subfield to 1, the Wake TBTT Negotiation subfield to 0(#4845) and the Responder PM Mode subfield to 0 in the TWT element (see 10.43.7 (TWT Sleep Setup)).
+The TWT scheduling AP shall set the Last Broadcast Parameter Set subfield to 0 in each TWT parameter set except for that the last (or only) TWT parameter set of the TWT element that shall have the Last Broadcast Parameter Set subfield set to 1.
+The TWT scheduling AP(#6919) shall set the NDP Paging Indicator subfield to 0, the Negotiation Type subfield to 2(#4845) and may set the Responder PM Mode subfield to 1 in the TWT element (see 10.43.7 (TWT Sleep Setup))(#11038, 11839, 13785).
 Each TWT parameter set specifies the TWT parameters of a specific broadcast TWT that are valid within a broadcast TWT SP.
 Each specific broadcast TWT is identified as indicated in 27.7.3.1 (General).
 Individual STAs may have membership in broadcast TWTs as the result of negotiation with a TWT scheduling AP as described in 27.7.3.1 (General).(#4845)

 (#8145, #8130, #9576)The TWT scheduling AP(#6919) sets the TWT parameters of each TWT parameter set as described below.